Sphingosine-1-Phosphate

 Many of the effects are mediated ultimately by the regulation of intracellular calcium fluxes by various mechanisms.
 As one example, sphingosine-1-phosphate binds to its receptors that couple to calcium signalling through the activation of phospholipase C and thence drive the hydrolysis of phosphatidylinositol 4,5‑bisphosphate to inositol triphosphate and diacylglycerols to act upon the inositol triphosphate receptor to release calcium from intracellular stores.
 Sphingosine-1-phosphate may bind to phosphatidylinositol monophosphates, targeting them to intracellular membranes.

 The cellular location of sphingosine-1-phosphate production can dictate how it operates, even to the extent of producing opposing effects, although the two biosynthetic enzymes may compensate for each other if one is inhibited, but only in part.
 Thus, there is evidence that cytosolic sphingosine-1-phosphate formed by the action of SPHK1 is pro-survival in that it induces cell proliferation and inhibits synthesis of ceramide de novo, while the SPHK2 isoform located in the endoplasmic reticulum promotes ceramide synthesis through the sphingosine salvage pathway.
 Loss of both enzymes is embryonically fatal.
 Scottish thistleMost functions of sphingosine-1-phosphate have been attributed to that generated by the action of SPHK1, with much less known of the role of SPHK2.
 In response to external stimuli, phosphorylated SPHK2 translocates into the nucleus and produces sphingosine-1-phosphate, which inhibits DNA synthesis to influence subsequent cellular events.
-This also increases the acetylation of lysine residues on histones to regulate gene transcription, mainly of pro-inflammatory genes, and it is believed to be involved in the regulation of the immune and inflammatory responses of cytokines.
+This also increases the acetylation of lysine residues on histones to regulate gene transcription, mainly of pro-inflammatory genes, and it is believed to be a factor in in the regulation of the immune and inflammatory responses of cytokines.
 SPHK2 present in mitochondria is necessary for correct assembly of the cytochrome oxidase complex, and reductions of SPHK2 levels result in defective mitochondrial respiration and can lead eventually to metabolic diseases.

 When produced in the nucleus by SPHK2, sphingosine-1-phosphate delays senescence of cells, probably by binding to the telomerase reverse transcriptase (hTERT) to promote telomere maintenance.
-When operating extra-cellularly, it can enhance apoptosis, as apoptotic cells send cell–cell adhesion–dependent signals via sphingosine-1-phosphate and S1PR2 to neighbouring cells to induce a specific contractile ring, which moves the apoptotic cell to the apical space and stimulates Rho proteins.
+When operating extra-cellularly, it can enhance apoptosis, as apoptotic cells send cell–cell adhesion–dependent signals via sphingosine-1-phosphate and S1PR2 to neighbouring cells to induce a contractile ring, which moves the apoptotic cell to the apical space and stimulates Rho proteins.
 By promoting the formation of ceramide, and it induces autophagy, i.e., the controlled turnover of damaged organelles, proteins and invading microorganisms within cells while providing nutrients to maintain vital cellular processes.

 The concentration of sphingosine-1-phosphate in cells or the gradient in its concentration within or between tissues is regulated closely by a combination of synthesis de novo and catabolism (see below).
 The high levels in blood and especially that bound to apolipoprotein M help to maintain vascular integrity, as apo M protects the lipid from phosphatases and facilitates the interaction with receptors, and it is of importance in down-stream signalling while contributing to shaping the anti-inflammatory properties of HDL.
 While sphingosine-1-phosphate bound to albumin interacts with receptors S1PR1 to S1PR3, there appear to be some differences in its effects.
 A relatively high concentration of sphingosine-1-phosphate is maintained in blood and lymph in contrast to low levels in intracellular or interstitial fluids, and this gradient in concentration is utilized to facilitate the exit of lymphocytes from lymphoid organs and direct them to sites of inflammation.